 - Ground Spices: Cinnamon and nutmeg add a warm taste to the buns.

-- Granulated Sugar: Use this for your icing.
+- Granulated Sugar: Use this for your simple syrup glaze.

 See recipe card for quantities.